Rultor is configured solely through the YAML .rultor.yml file stored in the

 These environment variables will be available for you by default:

-: GitHub login of the user who sent the request to Rultor
+- author: GitHub login of the user who sent the request to Rultor

 Install Script